matthiasmullie/scrapbook/extras/transactional-cache.md

 committed all at once to ensure the data that is stored is reliable and complete.
 All of it will be stored, or nothing at all.

-You may want to process code throughout your codebase, but not commit it any changes until everything has successfully been validated & written to permanent storage.
+You may want to process code throughout your codebase, but not commit any changes until everything has successfully been validated & written to permanent storage.